New Orleans Saints Playoff Odds: September 2025

 Here's the latest news and updates as they pertain to the 2025 New Orleans Saints playoff chances.

-- π April 25: The Saints draft Louisville quarterback Tyler Shough with the 40th overall pick in the Draft.
+- ๐ April 25: Louisville quarterback Tyler Shough is selected 40th overall by the Saints.

-- π April 24: New Orleans selects OL Kevlin Banks Jr. from Texas in the first round of the NFL draft.
+- ๐ April 24: The Saints select OL Kevlin Banks Jr. from Texas in the first round of the NFL draft.

-- π April 23: The Saints exercise the fifth-year option on WR Chris Olave.
+- ๐ April 23: New Orleans exercise their fifth-year option on WR Chris Olave.

 Be sure to bookmark this page and check back regularly, as we'll continue to update with relevant news affecting the Saints playoff chances and Saints Super Bowl odds for the upcoming NFL season.